dreamland THAILAND

 The birthplace of Thai culture

 Sukhothai, the first capital of the kingdom of the same name in the 13th century, is a place full of history and spiritual atmosphere.
-The old royal city is considered Birthplace of Thai culture.
-This is where the erst Thai writings and many of the traditions that still characterize the country today.
-The centerpiece is the Ruined city "Sukhothai Historical Park"which is a UNESCO World Heritage Site.
+The old royal city is considered the birthplace of Thai culture.
+This is where the first Thai writings and many of the traditions that still characterize the country today were created.
+The heart of the city is the ruined Sukhothai Historical Park, which is a UNESCO World Heritage Site.
 You can discover ruins, temples and statues in the extensive area.
 The remains of once magnificent wats (temples) rise up between lotus ponds and palm trees.
 Wat Sri Sawai or Wat Si Chum with its gigantic seated Buddha is particularly impressive.

 INFINITE WATER WORLDS

-From the John-Suwan viewpoint you have a fantastic view of the peninsula with two bays and the surrounding jungle.
+From the John Suwan viewpoint, you have a fantastic view of the peninsula with two bays and the surrounding jungle.
 The panorama is probably one of the most beautiful in Thailand.

 WANT TO EXPERIENCE a special ADVENTURE in THAILAND?